 This leaves guests with few character dining experiences to choose from, but there are still really good character meals available.
 Chef Mickey’s, Garden Grill, and Topolino’s Terrace are all great character meals that are available now.

 Another character dining experience that is available is Hollywood and Vine over at Hollywood Studios.
 You can check out Marisol’s review of her Halloween dinner here and Monica’s review of the holiday dinner here.
-I will be reviewing the Silver Screen meal soon, but that’s for another post!
+Take a look at this review of the Silver Screen meal here!

 The atmosphere of The Crystal Palace has not changed much at all, with the exception of the characters not being there.